Digipolitan/collection-view-grid-layout/README.md

 ### Interacting with the component

 To Communicate with the layout, use the same way than `UICollectionViewFlowLayout`.
-Declare your component as `DGGridLayoutDelegate` and `DGGridLayoutDataSource`, those inheriting respectively from `UICollectionViewDelegate` and `UICollectionViewDataSource` you just have to assign it to your `collectionView`.
+Declare your component as `DGCollectionViewGridLayoutDelegate` and `DGCollectionViewGridLayoutDataSource`, those inheriting respectively from `UICollectionViewDelegate` and `UICollectionViewDataSource` you just have to assign it to your `collectionView`.

 ```swift
 self.collectionView.delegate = self
 self.collectionView.dataSource = self
 ```

-- DGGridLayoutDelegate
+- DGCollectionViewGridLayoutDelegate

 ```swift
 /**